 Snap a selfie in front of Robert Indiana’s famous statue in LOVE Park before heading across the street to Dilworth Park, which hosts special events including an outdoor ice-skating rink from November to March.
 Admire the hundreds of Alexander Milne Calder sculptures that adorn City Hall, including the 37-foot-tall statue of William Penn – the largest statue atop any building in the world.
 To learn more about the nation’s largest municipal building, join an interior or exterior tour of City Hall offered by Independence Visitor Center, or journey to the observation deck beneath William Penn’s feet on a tower tour.
+NOTE: The City Hall tower tour is currently not available due to COVID-19.

 Admire more public art nearby, including two sculptures by Claes Oldenburg, Paint Torch (128 N. Broad St.) and Clothespin (S. 15th and Market Streets).
 You can also learn more about prominent murals in the area, like Tree of Knowledge, Water Gives Life, or Start From Here, on a walking tour led by Mural Arts Philadelphia or on your own by using the program’s digital map as a guide.